hendevdata/python_practices/README.md

-# This is just a practice repo related to a python curse.
+# This is just a practice repo related to a python curse.# Python_practices